-For more information about performance tuning, see "Monitoring and Improving Performance" on page 143 of the book ASA SQL User's Guide.
+For more information about performance tuning, see "Monitoring and Improving Performance" [ASA SQL User's Guide, page 153].

-Government For information on controlling cache size, see "Cache size" on page 124.
+For information on controlling cache size, see "Cache size" on page 129.

-- ♦ Number of processors If you are running on a multi-processor machine, you can set the number of processors with the -gt option. - For more information, see "-gt server option" on page 143 and "Controlling threading from the command line" on page 14.
+Number of processors If you are running on a multi-processor machine, you can set the number of processors with the -gt option.

+For more information, see "-gt server option" on page 150 and "Controlling threading from the command line" on page 14.